arjuntkv/Music-Player/MusicPlayer/readme.md

 To run the application:

-1. Run the Wamp server
+1. Run the Andriod Studio.

 2. Open the project folder in Android Studio.